Summit Shasta reopens campus for the 2021-2022 school year

 Within the anticipation, some people also took pause when returning.
-“When we were first starting to get ready to go back in person I was actually pretty nervous, even with all the health and safety policies,” Jaziel Salomon, senior mentor and AP Environmental Sciences teacher said.
+“When we were first starting to get ready to go back in person I was actually pretty nervous, even with all the health and safety policies,” Jaziel Salomon, senior mentor and the AP Environmental Sciences teacher said.
 “I knew how strange it was going to feel being back on campus after having been teaching virtually for a year and a half.”

 In the classroom, things are already looking up for some teachers and students.
-“It’s been night and day”, Michael Mahoney, junior mentor and AP U.S. History teacher said.
+“It’s been night and day,” Michael Mahoney, junior mentor and the AP U.S. History teacher said.
 Mr. Mahoney joined Shasta last school year and this is his first year teaching on campus.
 “I think the best thing is the students.
 I can connect much more easily with the students.
 Last year … the vast majority of people had our cameras off, didn’t really want to engage in group work, which is something that’s very, very important to me.”

 Mask cooperation is one of the most emphasized aspects of COVID safety at Shasta, and according to students, it’s been a relatively smooth transition.
 “I would say people generally do wear a mask correctly.
 It’s just like, at certain times, it will fall down like, so it’s not covering their nose anymore.
 And then they wouldn’t put it back up for some time.
-It’s not horrible, but it could be better,” Shasta junior and Student Advocacy officer Ashley Yim said.
+It’s not horrible, but it could be better,” Shasta junior and Student Advocacy Officer Ashley Yim said.

-The U.S. Department of Education’s recommendation handbook for reopening elementary and secondary schools states that “To fully reopen schools safely for in-person learning, schools need strong state and local public health measures that everyone follows.
+The U.S. Department of Education’s recommendation handbook for reopening elementary and secondary schools states that “to fully reopen schools safely for in-person learning, schools need strong state and local public health measures that everyone follows.
 Achieving high levels of COVID-19 vaccination among eligible students as well as teachers, staff, and household members is one of the most critical strategies to help schools safely resume full operations.”

 California has been a spotlight state for the discussion on vaccine requirements in schools, especially with Culver City Unified being the first district to require full immunization for all students 12 and up, but the California schools in the Summit district have not made any mandate.